oanda/apidocs/v1/rates.md

 	__count__ should not be specified if both the __start__ and __end__ parameters are also specified.

 start<sup>2</sup>
 : _Optional_  The start timestamp for the range of candles requested.
-Must be specified in RFC3339 format.
+Must be specified in RFC3339 format, URL encoded (: represented as %3A).

 end<sup>2</sup>
 : _Optional_  The end timestamp for the range of candles requested.
-Must be specified in RFC3339 format.
+Must be specified in RFC3339 format, URL encoded (: represented as %3A).

 candleFormat
 : _Optional_ Candlesticks representation ([about candestick representation](#candlestick-representation)).
 This can be one of the following: